Wichita construction company fined again by DA’s office

 The DA’s Office says Hilley and Hillson Construction denied intentionally violating the KCPA but settled the matter by accepting the consent judgment.
 As part of the agreement, they agreed to pay over $27,000 in restitution to customers, as well as a $30,000 civil penalty assessed by the court.

-KSN attempted to reach out to Hillson Construction but received no response.
+KSN News attempted to reach out to Hillson Construction but received no response.

 In addition to the payments, Hillson Construction and Hilley agreed to not perform or contract for work they do not have the requisite license or skill to perform, as well as to cooperate with the investigation of any future complaints.